-As time goes by, frost builds up on the fins.
-When the layer of frost is about 3mm thick, the refrigerator should be defrosted.
+In time, frost builds up on the fins inside the refrigerator.
+A layer of frost thicker on one side may occur but does not mean a malfunction.
+When this layer of frost is about 3mm thick, the refrigerator should be defrosted.
+To do this:

-- 1. Switch off the refrigerator, as described in "Switching Off". - 2.
-Remove the ice cube tray and food. - 3.
-Leave the refrigerator door open. - After defrosting (freezer compartment and fins free of frost), wipe the cabinet dry with a cloth. - Use a cloth to mop up the water from the freezer compartment. - 6.
-Switch the refrigerator back on again.
+- Switch off the refrigerator as described later - · Remove all food and the ice cube tray. - Leave the door open to allow air to enter and prevent formation of mildew. - After defrosting (freezer compartment and fins free of frost), wipe both cooling compartments dry with a cloth.